cirosantilli/markdown-style-guide/index.md

 -   version numbers

+-   capitalized explanation of abbreviations:

+        xinetd stands for `eXtended Internet daemon`

 -   other terms related to computers that you don't want to add to your dictionary

 Don't mark as code: